-The products and services provided by Candidate Resources, Inc. (CRI) have their roots in a localized personnel testing practice formed by a group of industrial psychologists in Dallas, Texas in 1957.
-Dr. John L. Shirley and other psychologists used the prominently recognized psychological tests of the day to test people for potential leadership roles in organizations.
-Early on, start up customers were Morris Zale and Ben Lipshy, his father-in-law, who built the Zales Corporation, Mary Kay Ash, who originated Mary Kay Cosmetics, Ebby Halliday, who originated Ebby Halliday Real Estate, Mary Crowley, who originated Home Interior Decorating and Gifts, John and Jerry Thompson, who started 7-Eleven, which later became Southland Corporation, and Charles Tandy who acquired Radio Shack when it was in bankruptcy.
+The pre-employment assessments utilized by CRI were developed by a team of psychologists in 1957.
+Dr. John L. Shirley used the psychological tests of the day to test candidates for potential leadership roles.
+Early customers included Morris Zale and Ben Lipshy, of the the Zales Corporation; Mary Kay Ash, who originated Mary Kay Cosmetics; Ebby Halliday, who originated Ebby Halliday Real Estate; Mary Crowley, who originated Home Interior Decorating and Gifts; John and Jerry Thompson, who started 7-Eleven, which later became Southland Corporation; and Charles Tandy who acquired Radio Shack when it was in bankruptcy.

-By the late 70’s, Cotter began experimenting with computers as a way to deliver testing and the resulting reports more efficiently.
-In the 80’s, he worked with computer programmers to program The Achiever scoring system and reports into Basic and began delivering test results from specially-built Intertec Superbrain PCs.
+In the 80’s, Cotter worked with computer programmers to program The Achiever scoring system.
 This era gave way to creation of MS DOS software to score and deliver test results.
-This model and client service system was used across America in the late 80’s and the 90’s, until the internet became more prominently used by individuals and employers.
+This model and client service system was used across America in the late 80’s and the 90’s until the internet became widely available.

 Organizations can’t succeed without strong leaders and teams, and finding the right people for any job has never been easier.
 Today, CRI assessments are available online and take less than an hour to complete.
 Prioritize your human capital and magnify your returns with our groundbreaking approach.